 Unfortunately, in some cases, these agreements have artists seeing less than half of those royalties.

 The distribution of royalties for Pandora and Spotify’s paid plans are pretty similar, with all of it going through labels or distributors.

 However, Pandora’s free tier setup may be a bit more beneficial to independent artists who own all the rights to their music.
 This means that artists who are the publishers, performers, and composers of their own music can essentially collect all performance and publishing royalties for themselves.

 Which Should You Go For?

 For easy reference, here’s a quick summary of all the good stuff you can get from each app, based on everything we’ve discussed so far:

-All in all, Pandora and Spotify are evenly matched in the aspects that matter most when it comes to music streaming – the amount of content and music discovery.
+All in all, both apps have great things to offer – Spotify with its diverse content, and Pandora with its interesting approach to music discovery.
 Both apps have fairly extensive music and podcast collections.
 Both are exceptionally good at helping you discover new songs and artists that you never knew you needed.

 If you’re still undecided, we still hope that this review has helped enlighten you on the things that really matter to you as a music listener and helped you come closer to the answer you’re looking for.